siteuser42/leech/README.markdown

-FORK simply to redundancy/testing changes and addition of jsons to examples
+FORK simply for redundancy/testing changes and addition of jsons to examples